DataDog/integrations-extras/upstash/README.md

 ## Overview

-Upstash is serverless data provider enabling Redis®, Kafka, or messaging/scheduling solutions for diverse range of applications while solving for speed, simplicity and best developer experience.
-Specifically it utilizes Redis and Kafka API and designed for:
+Upstash is a serverless data provider enabling Redis®, Kafka, and messaging/scheduling solutions for a diverse range of applications that provides speed, simplicity, and a seamless developer experience.

+Upstash utilizes the Redis and Kafka APIs, and is designed for:

-* Serverless functions (AWS Lambda ...)
+* Serverless functions (AWS Lambda)
-* Cloudflare Workers (see the example)
+* Cloudflare Workers
 * Fastly Compute@Edge
-* Next.js Edge, Remix ...
+* Next.js Edge, Remix, and more
-* Client side web/mobile applications
+* Client-side web or mobile applications
 * AI development
-* WebAssembly and other environments where HTTP is preferred over TCP connections.
+* WebAssembly and other environments where HTTP is preferred over TCP connections

 ## Setup